weareferal/scrollxp/docs/scene/scene-properties.md

    A value of `0` means that the scene is "open end" and no end will be triggered.
 Pins will never unpin and animations will play independently of scroll progress.

-2. `string`: Always updates the duration relative to parent scroll container.
+2. `string`: Always updates the duration relative to the screen viewport height.

-   For example, "100%" will keep the duration always exactly at the inner height of the scroll container.
+   For example, "100%" will keep the duration the same than the viewport height.

 **Example:**